 It was a historic and memorable night for Nigeria in the 2020 NBA Draft as a record eight players of Nigerian heritage––with two born in the country––were drafted into the league with two top ten picks and six picks in the first round.

-The National Basketball Association (NBA), American men’s professional basketball league, held its yearly draft, where highly skilled basket-ballers who are eligible and wish to join the league are drafted by clubs, on Wednesday, November 18.
+The National Basketball Association (NBA), American men’s professional basketball league, held its yearly draft, where clubs draft highly skilled basketballers who are eligible and wish to join the league on Wednesday, November 18.

 When asked by a reporter what it means to be the first Nigerian drafted in the 2020 NBA drafts, Isaac Okoro replied: “It feels great to be the first Nigerian in this draft to be drafted.
 It’s also just a blessing.
 My mom always tells me to keep that Nigerian pride.
 Even though I wasn’t born in Nigeria, I still got Nigerian blood.
 So, it’s just having that on my shoulders.”

-Currently, there are a total of 19 players in the NBA who are Nigerian or are of Nigerian descent, including reigning MVP and Milwaukee Bucks star Giannis Antetokounmpo.
-This number is only going to increase as Nigerians participation in sports international keeps increasing.
+There are currently 19 players in the NBA who are Nigerian or are of Nigerian descent, including reigning MVP and Milwaukee Bucks star Giannis Antetokounmpo.
+This number is only going to increase as Nigerian participation in sports international keeps increasing.
 Indeed, Naija no dey carry last.

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_